Matthew Victor Pastor: Fil-Aus Trilogy

 The Fil-Aus trilogy are three films exploring Filipino Australians identity.

 Part one, I am Jupiter I am the Biggest Planet, is a silent short film set in the red-light district of Manila.
 Part two, Melodrama/Random/Melbourne!, is a narrative feature film about a young feminist documentarian and her journey documenting the Men's rights movement and Seduction community PUA movement.
 Part three, Maganda, or (Pinoy Boy vs Milk Man), is an '80s Filipino/Australian B movie throwback about a deranged killer dubbed the Milk Man & the assassin Pinoy Boy on a mission to stop him.

-In a review of Melodrama/Random/Melbourne Oggs Cruz of Rappler said:

-"A stunning discovery, Matthew Victor Pastor's Melodrama/Random/Melbourne! is a pastiche of many attempts—both somewhat successful or outright failures—to be something.
-Vague in terms of form and substance, the film, without even perusing its scatterings of plot and characters, is a brash reflection of the waywardness and captivating caprice of the unique millennial culture brought about by cross-border migration.
-The setting here is Melbourne, a city that the film depicts as one that is undergoing transformation into a bustling center of distinct Asian influences.
-However, its young and rebellious citizens, heirs of those from a generation that needed to make the city its home, are themselves repelling the waves of new migration, sowing seeds of division."
+In a review of Melodrama/Random/Melbourne, a critic described the film as an exploration of themes related to identity, migration, and generational change within Melbourne's multicultural environment.
+The review noted the film's unconventional narrative structure and its depiction of tensions surrounding immigration and cultural transformation in contemporary urban Australia, particularly among younger generations navigating the city's evolving social landscape.

 The film was also an honorable mention in Rappler's 12 best Filipino Films of 2018.

 On Melodrama/Random/Melborune!, Bill Mousoulis the founding editor of Senses of Cinema said:

 "This is breathtaking cinema that is just extraordinary.
 It's one of the best Australian films of this decade."
 He also described Pastor as "the most dynamic young filmmaker I've come across in 35 years of indie film watching in Australia."

 Jake Wilson of The Age said:

 "In the spirit of Godard and Wong Kar-Wai, local writer-director Matthew Victor Pastor throws every available idea into this wild goose chase through Melbourne after dark...
 An arresting introduction to a talent going places."

 The film premiered at the 2018 Sinag Maynila Film Festival and was awarded Best Original Score (Fergus Cronkite).
 The film was also nominated for the 67th edition of the FAMAS Award (Filipino Academy of Movie Arts and Sciences Award) in the music category for his composer Fergus Cronkite (Andrew Tran).

 In a negative review, Stephanie Mayo of Concept News Central said: